opentable/octopress/source/_posts/2014-10-06-puppetconf-2014-part-3.markdown

 #### Using Docker with Puppet - James Turnbull, Kickstarter - [Slides](http://www.slideshare.net/PuppetLabs/using-docker-with-puppet-puppetconf-2014)

-James giving a good introduction to Docker.
+James gave a good introduction to Docker.
 Showing off the things that Docker is good at and also detailing some of the things that it isn’t.
-He also show how and when to use Puppet in this environment.
+He also showed how and when to use Puppet in this environment.
 For anyone moving from a  traditional set-up to a Docker based one then this talk is a must.

 * what is docker
 * dockerfile